 Price has certainly seen the other side.
 He saw it this past Saturday in the Miners’ 34-33 win over a Southern Miss team that is now 0-11 under first-year head coach Ellis Johnson.

 “We have friends here and the people are just so gracious and nice,” said Price.
 “It was obvious to me when I was looking at the stadium (in Hattiesburg) and what they’re writing about the poor coach there.
 It’s BS.
 You don’t get that here.
 I’ve been to a lot places and I have thick skin, but they treat people with dignity and respect here and I appreciate that.”

-Would he still appreciate it if he knew Stull front-loaded the Miners’ schedule with money games against Oklahoma, Ole Miss and Wisconsin because he knew home games wouldn’t provide enough revenue?
+Would he still appreciate it if he knew Stull front-loaded the Miners’ schedule with money games against Ole Miss and Wisconsin and the smash-and-grab addition of Oklahoma because he knew other home games wouldn’t provide enough revenue?

 It says here, Yes.
 Price even alluded to this in his assessment of the program’s current state, saying, “Financially, we made some money this year.”